eProsima/AML-IP/amlip_demo_nodes/README.md

 ## Real Use Case

-In order to adapt these nodes for a real Use case (substitute the string transformations for real calculations) look in files for comment `ALGEBRAIC` and substitute with own code.
+In order to adapt these nodes for a real Use case (substitute the string transformations for real calculations), look in files for comment `ALGEBRAIC` and substitute with own code.

 ---